Exhibition Series "Discoveries"

 Count Lennart Bernadotte was intensely engaged with environmental and nature conservation issues as early as the 1950s and 60s.
 A milestone of his work was the “Green Charter of Mainau”, which, based on his initiative, was formally adopted on 20th April 1961 by representatives from the worlds of politics, business and culture.
 ‘The very foundations of our lives are endangered because vital elements of nature are being contaminated, poisoned and destroyed’, the Charter observes – a sentence that retains all of its currency to this day.
 The manifesto describes the conflict between use and preservation of natural resources, thereby laying the foundations for a broad social discussion of the environment.

-The co-founder of the Lindau Meeting of Nobel Laureates would have turned 100 in 2009.
-The memory of Count Bernadotte and his advocacy of scientific dialogue was not only the stimulus for the 2009 Nobel Laureate Meeting, it was also the inspiration for a new project by the Council and the Foundation as part of their ‘Mission Education’: the exhibition “Discoveries” on the Mainau Island, which took place for the first time this summer.
+The co-founder of the Lindau Nobel Laureate Meetings would have turned 100 in 2009.
+The memory of Count Bernadotte and his advocacy of scientific dialogue was not only the stimulus for the 2009 Nobel Laureate Meeting, it was also the inspiration for a new project by the Council and the Foundation as part of their ‘Mission Education’: the exhibition “Discoveries” on the Mainau Island, which took place for the first time in summer 2009.
 It combines two issues that were close to the heart of Count Lennart Bernadotte: enthusiasm for research and commitment to nature and sustainability.

 The “Discoveries” exhibition was a three-year project.
 Each year, the focus of the exhibition was on a different area of sustainability research.
-In 2010, the spotlight was on “Energy”, and in 2011 visitors very invited to explore the many factes of the topic “Health”.
+In 2010, the spotlight was on “Energy”, and in 2011 visitors were invited to explore the many facets of the topic “Health”.
 The first exhibition dealt in detail with the sustainable treatment of the planet’s most important resource: water.

 The series of exhibitions was funded largely by the Federal Ministry of Education and Research, which provided the infrastructure for the project.
-Federal Minister Annette Schavan took on the role of patron.
-The exhibition “Discoveries” was also part of the “Research Expedition Germany”, an initiative in the Science Year 2009, which is promoting dialogue between the general public and the scientific community throughout Germany.
-Like the exhibition, its objective is to interest young people in particular in scientific research.
+The former Federal Minister Annette Schavan took on the role of patron.
+The exhibition “Discoveries” was also part of the “Research Expedition Germany”, an initiative in the Science Year 2009, which promotes dialogue between the general public and the scientific community throughout Germany.
+Like the exhibition, its objective is to interest young people particularly in scientific research.

 "Discoveries 2011: Health"